My buddy, Laurie, left for a walkabout a while back.

 When I saw the kookaburra question, I thought of Laurie’s photography.

 He takes photos of the wildlife in his yard.
 I swear, it’s like another world.
 Not just because there are kangaroos roaming about.
 The birds.
-The’re almost … Seussian.
+They’re almost … Seussian.
 Check it out.

-Naturally, looking at beautiful photography of Australian critters lends naturally into talk about avian sexual orientation.
+Naturally, looking at beautiful photography of Australian critters lends naturally to talk about avian sexual orientation.

 1. Are kookaburras gay?